core-wg/comi/draft-ietf-core-comi.md

 {: artwork-align="left"}

 ## Event stream {#event-stream}

 Event notification is an essential function for the management of servers.
 CoMI allows notifications specified in YANG {{RFC5277}} to be reported to a list of clients.
-The recommended path of the default event stream is /s.
+The path for the default event stream can be discovered as described in {{coap-interface}}.
 The server MAY support additional event stream resources to address different notification needs.

 Reception of notification instances is enabled with the CoAP Observe
 {{RFC7641}} function.
-Clients subscribe to the notifications by sending a GET request with an "Observe" option, specifying the /s resource when the default stream is selected.
+Clients subscribe to the notifications by sending a GET request with an "Observe" option to the stream resource.

 Each response payload carries one or multiple notifications.
 The number of notifications reported, and the conditions used to remove notifications from the reported list are left to implementers.
 When multiple notifications are reported, they MUST be ordered starting from the newest notification at index zero.
+Note that this could lead to notifications being sent multiple times, which increases the probability for the client to receive them, but it might potentially lead to messages that exceed the MTU of a single CoAP packet.
+If such cases could arise, implementers should make sure appropriate fragmentation is available - for example the one described in {{block}}.

 The format of notification without any content is a null value.
 The format of single notification is defined in {{I-D.ietf-core-yang-cbor}} section